 If you are a part-time student, you can discuss the balance of courses across the two years with your Programme Director.

-The two core (compulsory) courses are:
+The four core (compulsory) courses are:

 You can select the remaining taught component from the broad range of optional course options available within the School of GeoSciences and across the University.

 At the start of the year you will meet with your Programme Director to discuss which electives are most suited to your background, interests and goals.

 From April to August you will undertake a dissertation project worth 60 credits.
 You are strongly encouraged and supported to link your dissertation with outside organisations, and to work in small groups around similar topics.

 The University has partnerships with a wide range of local and international organisations involved with Ecosystem Services, including businesses, government, research institutions and policy institutes who can facilitate dissertation projects.

 There is often addtional funding available to support dissertation projects in particular areas, including climate change and development, and the links between ecosystem services and poverty.